alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-24-assume-worst-intent.md

 {%
-  slide_image
-  :deck => "assume_worst_intent",
-  :slide => 39,
+  slide_image2
+  filename="slide39.png"
-  :alt => "A screenshot of a messaging app with a picture of a yellow flower and a message “Thinking of you!”."
+  alt="A screenshot of a messaging app with a picture of a yellow flower and a message “Thinking of you!”."
 %}

 Here's an example of a text I got this morning.